Debate turns contentious; Trump won’t say whether he’ll accept election results

-Hillary Clinton and Donald Trump threw character and judgment charges at each other in a final contentious debate Wednesday, with Trump saying that he won’t yet decide whether to accept the election’s results.
+Hillary Clinton and Donald Trump threw character and judgment charges at each other in a final contentious debate Wednesday, with Trump refusing to commit to accepting the election’s results.

-With 20 days until Election Day, and polls suggesting Clinton is gaining momentum in swing states, Clinton looked to paint Trump as unfit for office, saying his refusal to accept the election decree is “horrifying.”
+“I’ll keep you in suspense,” Trump told debate moderator Chris Wallace.
+“I will look at it at the time.”

+Trump’s comment contradicted what Mike Pence, his running mate, and campaign manager Kellyanne Conway had said in recent days, that Trump would honor the election results if he loses.

 The debate at the University of Nevada, Las Vegas, was the last of three and came as polls suggest that Trump will need a historic comeback to overtake Clinton.
 A Bloomberg Politics poll Wednesday showed Clinton leading Trump, 47-38 percent.